zhihanyang2022/normalizing-flows-pytorch/README.md

 ### Plots

-- First image: unnormalized true density
+- 1st image: unnormalized true density
-- Second image: empirical learned density
+- 2nd image: empirical learned density
-- Third image: sampled points after the $n$-th layer (each point is colored by its distance from $\mu$ of $q_0$ prior to all layers)
+- 3rd image: sampled points after the $n$-th layer (each colored by its distance from $\mu$ of $q_0$ prior to all layers)

 Potential function $U_1$: